dennislamcv1/MSDP900/README.md

 This Specialization will prepare you to take the DP-900: Microsoft Azure Data Fundamentals exam.
 Upon completion of the Specialization, you will be offered a discount to the Microsoft Azure Data Fundamentals Certification Exam to be redeemed at Pearson Vue, Microsoft's proctor exam site.
 Limited discount vouchers are available on first-come-first-serve basis.
 Coursera and Microsoft may end the offer at any time.

-### Applied Learning Project

-Learners will engage in interactive exercises throughout this program that offers opportunities to practice and implement what they are learning.
-They use the Microsoft Learn Sandbox.
-This a free environment that allows learners to explore Microsoft Azure and get hands-on with live Microsoft Azure resources and services.

-For example, when you learn about provisioning Azure relational database services, you will work in a temporary Azure environment called the Sandbox.
-The beauty about this is that you will be working with real technology but in a controlled environment, which allows you to apply what you learn, and at your own pace.

-You will need a Microsoft account to sign into the Sandbox.
-If you don't have one, you can create one for free.
-The Learn Sandbox allows free, fixed-time access to a cloud subscription with no credit card required.
-Learners can safely explore, create, and manage resources without the fear of incurring costs or "breaking production".